 For surfaces below eye level such as bench tops and floors, non-glossy finishes are recommended.

 The colors and finishes should be selected in the food truck kitchen taking into account the contrasts between surfaces.
 For example, there should be a difference between the bench and wall.
-Finishes should not provide glare yet provide enough reflective light for the food truck staff to safely and effectively carry out their tasks.
+Finishes should not provide glare.
+But provide enough reflective light for the food truck staff to safely and effectively carry out their tasks.

 Light Fixture Considerations